Classifying Logical Gates in Quantum Codes via Cohomology Operations and Symmetry: Introduction

-Although the majority examples we consider in this paper are homological codes, we also extend this formalism to construct addressable and parallelizable logical Clifford gates in expander-based qLDPC codes such as the asymptotically good qLDPC codes \cite{pkldpc22, Quantum_tanner} and the hypergraph product code \cite{Tillich:2014_hyergraph_product} using the code-to-manifold mapping introduced in Ref.~\cite{freedman:2020_manifold_from_code}.
-We leave the more general extension of this formalism to general qLDPC or CSS codes for future works.
+Although the majority examples we consider in this paper are homological codes, we also extend this formalism to construct logical Clifford gates in expander-based qLDPC codes such as the asymptotically good qLDPC codes \cite{pkldpc22, Quantum_tanner} and the hypergraph product code \cite{Tillich:2014_hyergraph_product} using the code-to-manifold mapping introduced in Ref.~\cite{freedman:2020_manifold_from_code}.
+We leave the more general extension of this formalism to general qLDPC or CSS codes with logical non-Clifford gates to Ref.~\cite{zhu2025topological}.

 In order to go beyond the color code paradigm ($n$-fold cup product), we consider more general classes of cohomology operations that cover most of the operations known in the literature (e.g. \cite{mosher2008cohomology}), such as higher Pontryagin powers and Steenrod squares, that construct effective action of symmetry-protected topological (SPT) phases on subspaces.
 In particular, we will focus on the logical gates in higher-form homological codes and the corresponding higher-form gauge theories.
 For $n$-form homological code describing $G$ gauge theory in the ground states, we will focus on the logical gates correspond to the group cohomology $H^*(B^nG,U(1))$.\footnote{ There are also beyond group cohomology SPT phases \cite{Kapustin:2014tfa}.
 Here, we focus on group cohomology phases, since they have direct realization on physical qubits using cup product and higher cup products. } In particular, the higher Pontryagin powers lead to several family of new logical gates with increasing Clifford hierarchy.
 This includes the family of logical $R_k$ gate [$R_k=\mathrm{diag}\left(1,\exp({2\pi i}/{2^{k}})\right)$] for homological codes defined on projective manifolds including $\mathbb{CP}^{n/2}$ and $\mathbb{RP}^{n}$.
 This is surprising since such logical gates only exist for color codes defined on open manifolds with gapped boundaries, while the new logical gates we discover exist in even closed manifold.
 These new gates would be more useful in the context of high-rate qLDPC codes, since such codes are typically defined on complexes or manifolds without boundaries.